 Gas and electricity standing charges explained

-Understand what the gas and electricity standing charges are on your bill, how they work and why we pay them.
+Understand what the gas and electricity standing charges are on your bill, how they work and whether you have to pay them.

 What are gas and electricity standing charges?